 Common Grounds Unity

-"God made him who had no sin to be sin for us, so that in him we might become the righteousness of God" (2 Cor.
+His Righteousness: "God made him who had no sin to be sin for us, so that in him we might become the righteousness of God" (2 Cor.
 5:21).
 We are not made right by perfect obedience to the "Law of Christ" or by a continual search for an ancient order of worship or practice.
 We are, however, justified, sanctified, and made righteous by our faith in the work of Jesus on the cross (Rom.
 1:17; Col. 2: 12).
 Rightness does not produce righteousness.
 However, "The righteous will live by faith."
 As we live by faith let our attitude be filled with grace and humility as we bear with one another in love (Col. 3:12).

 Early in 2018

 A few Christian leaders came together from various streams of the Stone-Campbell Restoration Movement to help a Christian load a moving truck.